Samoray-l337/Stringiful/README.md

 The main function of stringiful package, this is where all the magic happen.

-the function will get any Object (witg couple of options) and return the beautiful string representation of it.
+the function will get any Object (with couple of options) and return the beautiful string representation of it.

 It will also format the object as you wish using generic formatters configurations and couple of amazing default ones to.